 Also worth mentioning for reference is the rarer SLI setup of having two GPUs on the one graphics card, which old cards like the GTX 590, GTX 690 and GTX Titan Z all used which allowed for 4-Way SLI using only 2 cards.

 There are also different SLI rendering modes that multiple graphics card setups can use, however modern games pretty much only exclusively utilize the one mode (AFR).
 These are the 3 most common SLI modes:

-In fact, in games that do support SLI (more on that in a bit) the scaling isn't anywhere near linear.
+In fact, in most games that support NVidia SLI, the performance scaling isn't anywhere near linear.
 In other words, you're not even going to get close to doubling your performance in the majority of games that are supported by SLI.
-Plus, when using SLI you also do not get double the VRAM; so if you have a

 Exactly how much faster SLI is compared to a single graphics card varies a lot from game to game and setup to setup.
 On one hand, the games that scale the best using SLI may net you an extra 50-80% extra performance vs a single GPU.